About

 Imagining a Future

 Critical conversations, creative expression, and rigorous scholarship all contribute to building a future together in the changing South.
 The Critical Ethnic Studies Collective, convened in the Fall of 2019, funded a working writing group for PhD students working on their dissertations.
-The Southern Futures initiative will bring together UNC’s resources to build a future where all Southern communities can flourish.
+The Southern Futures initiative brings together UNC’s resources to build a future where all Southern communities can flourish.

 History